Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 ## Operations

 - The authentication service storing users devices will need to be managed and probably be deployed separately from the Parsec metadata service
-- RGPD will need to be considered for the data stored by the service.
-CGVU will need to be adapted in order to mention the service and how to obtain and delete the data stored.
+- GDPR will need to be considered for the data stored by the service.
+T&Cs will need to be adapted in order to mention the service and how to obtain and delete the data stored.

 ## Security/Privacy/Compliance